 Truth: I have a hard time writing cookie posts without getting up to eat at least

 one. two.
-For this reason I usually like to post salads and other lighter foods on Mondays, but I’m switching things up today because sometimes you just need a #cookiemonday and that’s ok.
+For this reason I usually like to post salads and other lighter foods on Mondays, but I’m switching things up today because sometimes you just need a #cookiemonday (or in this case a coconut macaroon Monday) and that’s ok.

-These macaroons are more cookie-like than most macaroons.
-They’re made with (of course) lots of shredded coconut but they also have ground-up almonds, cinnamon, maple syrup, vanilla, and coconut butter.
+These coconut macaroons are more cookie-like than most.
+They’re made with (of course) lots of shredded coconut, but they also have ground almonds, cinnamon, maple syrup, vanilla, and coconut butter.
 These are pretty substantial cookies which make them a terrific afternoon snack.

-I have to tell you – I loved these cookies warm out of the oven even before adding the chocolate.
-So if you’re short on time, you can bake these off and stop there.
+I have to tell you – I loved these macaroons warm out of the oven even before adding the chocolate.
+So if you’re short on time, you can bake them off and stop there.
 If not, get messy and melt some chocolate: